drcapybara/CAPY-pqARK/README.md

 assert!(verification_result.is_ok());
 ```

-We observe a total uncomressed proof size of 133440 bytes, regardless of number of steps in the chain.
+We observe a total uncompressed proof size of 133440 bytes, regardless of number of steps in the chain.
 This is, in my humble opinion, totally awesome and cool, because this number stays the same no matter how many hashes we compute.
 In theory, recursively verifiable proofs of this nature can compress extremely large computations into a very small space.
+Think fully-succint blockchains, in which light clients can verify the entire state of the chain trustlessly by verifying a small and simple proof.

+## Acknowledgments

+This project makes use of the following open-source libraries:

+- **[plonky2](https://github.com/drcapybara/plonky2)** by Polygon Labs - Although poorly documented and cumbersome to get up and running, Polygon keeps the hits coming with this library by presenting a very compelling framework for blending the expresivity of PLONK with the killer performance of ZK-STARKS.

+- **[plonky2_crypto](https://github.com/JumpCrypto/plonky2-crypto)** by Jump Crypto - This component extends the capabilities of plonky2 with additional cryptographic functionalities, sourced from the `patch-plonky2` branch.
+This crate contains keccak and sha256 hasher gadgets that we use in our recursive circuit.

 TODO
 - [ ] Compress the proof at the end